kasra73/market-sample/README.md

 - search among products with categories filter capability and pagination
 - Have appropriate seeds and migration to initiate database

+An angular spa app is also included with login & search capabilities. (pagination and category filter is not included in ui)

 ## How to

 ### Install & Run